MarkyTurtle/Batman---Amiga/README.md

 This repo will contain the result of my attempt to reverse engineer the 2 Disk version of Batman The Movie for the Amiga.

 This major inspiration for this exercise was discovering the following cracking series run by **djh0ffman**.
-Links to his resources shown below.
+Links to those resources shown below.

  - [Youtube](https://www.youtube.com/@HoffmanYouTube)
  - [Twitch](https://www.twitch.tv/djh0ffman)